 - Your existing ecommerce platform offers hardly efficient tools for selection and choice, promotions, recommendations and cross / upselling.

-- You miss supporting functionalities.
-Think of the use of a chat robot, the automatic generation and sending of e-mails, data analysis and, for example, the integration of a Product Information Management system (PIM) with “Marketplace connector” to support your multichannel strategy.
+- You lack supporting functionalities.
+Think of the deployment of a chat robot, the automatic generation and sending of e-mails, data analysis and, for example, the integration of a Product Information Management system (PIM) of “Marketplace connector” to support your multichannel strategy.